-Although eagles had been seen for several years in the gorge, the first confirmed breeding pair of eagles in the park established a nest in the winter of 2009 to 2010.
-The nest was sighted in a large American sycamore tree on the downstream end of Brooks Island, in the southern part of New River Gorge National River.
+The first confirmed breeding pair of eagles in the park established a nest in the winter of 2009 to 2010.
+The nest was sighted in a large American sycamore tree on the downstream end of Brooks Island, in the southern part of New River Gorge National Park and Preserve.
 This pair of eagles laid two eggs in February 2010.
-For the next 34 to 35 days, the eagles were observed on a daily basis taking turns sitting on the eggs and soaring from the nest in search of food.
 Two eaglets hatched in March and were seen first taking flight in early June.

 Both birds of a breeding pair share the responsibilities of building the nests, incubating the eggs and feeding the young eaglets.
 Nests are reused and expanded over the years sometimes growing to 5 feet in diameter, 3 feet in depth, and weighing several hundred to over one thousand pounds.